SanJacob99/buybox/README.md

-# Ecommerce Webpage - React Project
+# BuyBox - React Project

 This is a React-based ecommerce webpage project built with Next.js, Bootstrap, Ant Design (antd), CSS, and React.
 It provides a foundation for developing a responsive and stylish ecommerce website.